keptn/keptn.github.io/content/docs/0.8.x/continuous_delivery/multi_stage/index.md

 #### Release

 Defines the releasing task that is executed after a successful deployment happened.
+This means that production traffic is shifted towards the new deployment in this task.

 **Usage:**
 ```